-Revenue and other financing sources \$ 780,756 Expenditures \$ 730,354
+Revenue and other financing sources \$780,778 Expenditures and outgoing transfers \$735,512 Net bond proceeds included in revenue \$780,000

-The above revenue amount includes net bond proceeds of \$780,000.

 Other Non-major Funds:

 Special Revenue Funds - This fund type is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes.
 The Special Revenue Fund financial statement includes the Food Service Fund.